Skip to content

 The plant collection

-The Wild Garden is now home to over 80 species of rhododendron and azalea, often providing colour from November to August but peaking from mid-May into early June.
+The Wild Garden is home to over 80 species of rhododendron and azalea that bloom at various times between November to August, usually reaching their peak from mid-May into early June.

-Two viewing platforms provide ideal vantage points from which to look down on a carpet of colour in late spring, and over the surrounding countryside at all times throughout the year.
+Two viewing platforms provide ideal vantage points to look down on swathes of budding plants and colourful flowers in deep pink, purple, red, orange, yellow and white hues, and over the surrounding countryside.

 The Ling Hut at Sheringham Park, Norfolk